Fixed Income Survey Q1 2023: Will the banking crisis cause managers to change course?

 - In Europe, those surveyed expect the ECB to hike by a further 100-125bps in 2023.
 However, they see German 10-year bund yields remaining within the 2.25%-2.50% range although there is a strong downside bias as some respondents see yields dropping as low as 1.50%.
 Core-periphery spreads are expected to remain stable or widen by year end, with little consensus for spread tightening.

 - Investors are less bearish on credit spreads with ~40% expecting spreads to be range-bound in the next 12 months.
 Last quarter, 62% of managers surveyed expected spreads to widen vs. 39% this quarter.
 Respondents anticipate U.S. credit spreads moving towards 137 bps (on average) with euro credit spreads moving towards 155 bps for the year ahead.

 - 68% of those surveyed expect leverage of BBB-rated companies to increase vs. ~80% last quarter.
 Furthermore, 29% of managers expect leverage to remain stable in the next 12 months compared to 20% in the previous survey.

-- Managers remain cautious around fundamentals for IG corporate credit.
-Most managers believe that current spreads somewhat compensate for potential risks (55%) with fewer managers either being outright comfortable or outright uncomfortable than last quarter.
+- Managers remains cautious around fundamentals for IG corporate credit.
+Most managers believe that current spreads somewhat compensate for potential risks (55%) with fewer managers either being outright comfortable or outright uncomfortable that last quarter.